openid/fapi/Financial_API_Grant_Management.md

 If the client is not authorized to perform a call, the authorization server responds with HTTP status code 403.

-If the request lacks a valid access token, the authorization server responds with HTTP status code 401.
+If the request lacks a valid access token, the authorization server responds with HTTP status code 401 and invalid_token error code.

 # Metadata